 Secondary dysmenorrhea is due to an underlying pelvic pathology.
 The most common cause of secondary dysmenorrhea is endometriosis, but it may also arise from other issues such as Pelvic Inflammatory Disease (PID) or uterine fibroids.

 Endometriosis is a condition where tissue similar to that which lines the uterus (the endometrium) grows outside the uterus.
 Although pelvic exams, ultrasound, and MRI can be helpful for identification of endometriosis, the gold standard is a diagnostic laparoscopy.
-In this surgical procedure, small incisions are made in order to confirm whether endometrial lesions are present.
+In this surgical procedure, small incisions are made in the abdominal area, for the surgeon to insert a scope and instruments.
+Through the laparoscope the surgeon will visualize and confirm whether endometrial lesions are present.
 If possible, laser excision treatment may also proceed at that time.
 If the disease is found to be deep and/or widespread, it may require more extensive surgical management via laparotomy.

 A surgeon trained in NaProTechnology (a field of restorative reproductive medicine) will work to thoroughly remove endometriosis tissue to revive normal function, reduce pain, and restore fertility.
 Other surgeons may or may not be as experienced or meticulous with these techniques, since the current guidelines suggest moving to assisted reproductive technologies (ART) as a means of addressing endometriosis-related infertility.
 As with primary dysmenorrhea, another mainstay of secondary dysmenorrhea treatment is hormonal birth control.
 However, this approach doesn’t actually treat the endometrial adhesions and carries significant side effects.